Operation Earnest Will

 Background

-Operation Earnest Will is the most-cited historical precedent in 2026 coverage of the Hormuz crisis.
-When Iran declared the strait closed to non-compliant shipping and the IRGC enforced that closure by drone strike, analysts and officials reached immediately for the 1987 playbook.
+Operation Earnest Will is the most-cited historical precedent in 2026 Hormuz crisis coverage.
+When Iran declared the strait closed to non-compliant shipping and CENTCOM described the resulting conditions as the most complex maritime threat the Navy had faced , analysts and officials reached immediately for the 1987 playbook.
 Trump's call for a multinational escort coalition drew direct comparisons with Reagan's reflagging programme from thirty-eight years earlier.

 The rhyme with 2026 is uncomfortably close.
-Iran is again mining approaches, attacking tankers, and threatening to shut the strait to hostile shipping.
-Where Earnest Will succeeded through direct escort, Trump's 2026 Coalition effort has so far failed to attract a single committed warship.
-The gap between historical precedent and present Coalition fragility is itself a signal in 2026 coverage.
+Where Earnest Will succeeded through direct escort, Trump's 2026 Coalition effort has so FAR failed to attract a single committed warship .
+The gap between historical precedent and present Coalition fragility is itself a signal in current coverage.